 The Absolute Best French Onion Soup Recipe

-French onion soup, a quintessential classic.
+French onion soup, quintessential classic comfort food, and star of many dinner parties.
 Over the years, traveling all over the globe, I've had the chance to try many different adaptations of a basic onion and broth soup that has been passed off as "French Onion Soup".

 Let's face it, there is a lot of onion soup recipes out there that are just really, really bad.
-Most "quick" style recipes end up tasting like muddy onion scented dishwater.
+Most "quick" style recipes end up tasting like muddy dishwater with just a nuance of onion perfume, zero depth of flavor, boring, ick.

 Here's the secret to the absolute best French onion soup recipe... ready?
 It's not the broth, or the herbs, the wine, or the type of butter you use..